AhmetZamanis/LoanRequestClassification/Report.md

     accuracy, but one that takes class imbalance, and the possibility of random chance into account.
-    -   Kappa is not very intuitive or explainable, but it can be a good indicator of the classifier’s overall quality, regardless of class imbalance.
+    -   Kappa is not very intuitive or explainable, but it can be a good indicator of the classifier’s overall performance, regardless of class imbalance.
 It can also be used for multiclass classification problems without modifying the interpretation.
-    -   The Kappa coefficient generally takes a value between 0 and 1, but theoretically it can be negative.
+    -   The Kappa coefficient often takes a value between 0 and 1, but theoretically it can be as low as -1.
 It measures how well the classifier does compared to random chance predictions.
         -   Kappa of 0, or below, means the classifier is no different than random chance predictions, or even worse.